Accessibility statement for theOEP.org.uk

 More about this accessibility statement

-This statement was prepared on and last reviewed on 30th June 2021.
-Our website was last tested on 25th June 2021.
+This statement was prepared on and last reviewed on 24 October 2023.
+Our website was last tested in March 2023.
 These tests were carried out by experienced accessibility consultants, who used a combination of automated and manual accessibility testing using assistive technology in accordance with the Gov.UK service standard, following the WCAG-EM methodology.
 The site was also reviewed by a panel of disabled people with diverse needs and their input used to supplement this report.